1jour1vin

 - Near Cras: shallow soils derived from hard white limestone

 The Chardonnay vines, mostly planted in the early 1970s, thrive thanks to a winemaking approach that places the utmost respect on the vines.
 At the Roc des Boutires estate, the soil is carefully tended, and the entire harvest is done by hand over an average of four days.
-The berries are transported to the winery in small 40-liter crates to preserve the quality of the grapes and prevent premature oxidation of the juice.
+The grapes are transported to the winery in small 40-liter crates to preserve the quality of the grapes and prevent premature oxidation of the juice.
 The winemaking process follows the plot-by-plot approach chosen by Brice Laffond and the Parinet family.

 For more information, visit the website at Roc des Boutires